 He received a BS in Computer Science from the University of Utah in 1990 and graduated from the Vanderbilt University MSTP in 1998.
 He completed Internal Medicine residency and Cardiology fellowship at Johns Hopkins University.

-After a brief time on faculty at Hopkins, Dr. Ardehali was recruited to Feinberg in 2005, and he is currently an Associate Professor of Medicine, Division of Cardiology, and of Molecular Pharmacology and Biological Chemistry.
+After a brief time on faculty at Hopkins, Dr. Ardehali was recruited to Feinberg in 2005, and he is currently Professor of Medicine (Division of Cardiology) and Pharmacology.
+He is also the Director of Center for Molecular Cardiology.
 His research involves the role of mitochondria and metabolic enzymes in cardiovascular disease.

 Dr. Ardehali has received numerous awards, including the American Heart Association (AHA) Basic Cardiovascular Scientist (BCVS) Young Investigator Award, the Jeremiah Stamler Distinguished Young Investigator Award, Glaxo Smith Kline International Competitive Grant Awards for Young Investigators and a Schweppe Foundation Award.
 He is a Fellow of the American Heart Association and the American College of Cardiology.
 He serves on numerous national committees, including the AHA BCVS leadership committee and is the chair of the AHA Membership/Communications committee.
 His research is funded by several awards, including four active NIH grants.